alphagov/terraform-aws-basic-cloudtrail/example/README.md

 	terraform apply terraform.plan
 	```

-You should now see the name of the bucket created (if you didn't pass in the name of a bucket you'd already created) and the prefix of the files instead the bucket used to store the Cloudtrail logs.
+You should now see the name of the bucket created (if you didn't pass in the name of a bucket you'd already created) and the prefix of the files inside the bucket used to store the Cloudtrail logs.

-The logs created can either be inspected via the AWS console or downloaded via the AWS cli.
+The logs created can either be inspected via the AWS console or downloaded via the [AWS cli](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html).